minkiml/NFM/etc/readme.md

 # Modified implementation codes

-For baseline results we have in our work, make the following correction in their official implementation codes
+For baseline results we have in our work, make the following correction in their official implementation codes.

 ## Anomaly detection

 Replace the dataloader classes for anomaly detection datasets (PSM, SMAP, SMD, and MSL) in [Anomaly Transformer](https://drive.google.com/drive/folders/), [TimesNet](https://github.com/thuml/TimesNet), and [FITS](https://anonymous.4open.science/r/FITS), with the following [code](etc/modified_ad_dataload.py).

-The following changes are made
+The following changes are made.
-- Set correct validation dataset (split from training set)
+- Set correct validation dataset (split from training set).
-- Apply correct standardization to validation and testing set
+- Apply correct standardization to validation and testing set.

-Moreover, replace the test function in anomaly dectection solver script of the above implementations with the following [code](etc/modified_ad_eval.py)
+Moreover, replace the test function in anomaly dectection solver script of the above implementations with the following [code](etc/modified_ad_eval.py).

 This makes the following changes.
 - Compute threshold using correct validation set and training set.